billfitzgerald/get_the_990/README.md

 # 3. Intended Use Case

 **Get the 990** is best used as a preliminary research tool.
 It is designed to be a starting point to help surface areas that look like they merit additional research.
-As we have all experienced, researching companies can lead us down rabbit holes. **Get the 990** is intended to make those rabbit holes easier to spot and avoid (or at least make them less shallow).
+As we have all experienced, researching companies can lead us down rabbit holes. **Get the 990** is intended to make those rabbit holes easier to spot and avoid (or at least make them more shallow).

 # 4. Plans and Next Steps